CAD97/fmod-rs/README.md

 or encode thread safety into the type system.
 The former is trivial, but the latter is potentially desirable for users who are using FMOD Studio with their own asynchronous command queue.
 See the [Studio API Threads] for more on FMOD Studio threading.
-Syncrhonous Update is very much a power-user feature and needs to be encapsulated in a thread-safe worker queue to be used properly, though, so it is acceptable if the thread-unsafe API notably less ergonomic to use than the thread-safe API.<p>You might be tempted to thus just make `System` construction
+Synchronous Update is very much a power-user feature and needs to be encapsulated in a thread-safe worker queue to be used properly, though, so it is acceptable if the thread-unsafe API notably less ergonomic to use than the thread-safe API.<p>You might be tempted to thus just make `System` construction